go-gitea/gitea/docs/content/doc/installation/from-package.en-us.md

 sudo mysql_secure_installation``
 More information can be found on this website: https://mariadb.com/kb/en/mysql_secure_installation/

-* Create your Database and Database User:
+* Create your database and database user:

 ```
 sudo mysql -u root -p